-On or before January 1, 2019, the governing board of a Filing POU is required to adopt an IRP and a process for updating the plan at least every five years.
+On or before January 1, 2019, the governing board of a Filing POU is required to adopt an IRP and a process for updating the plan at least every five years from the date the POU board adopts its IRP.
 The Filing POU is solely responsible for its planning processes and procurement decisions, including development of an optimum resource mix that meets the requirements of PUC Section 9621.

-The following rules govern the submission of IRP filings to the Energy Commission and Energy Commission review of IRPs under PUC Section 9622.
+The following rules govern the submission of IRP Filings to the Energy Commission and Energy Commission review of IRPs pursuant to PUC Section 9622.